Microsoft Places

 5. Label your workspaces:

-- In our experience the labels applied in the original architect’s diagrams will bear little relation to the numbering and naming scheme that gets implemented by your FM team.
-For more information on best practices for numbering your desks check out this article.
+In our experience, the labels applied in the original architect’s diagrams are just placeholders and bear little relation to the numbering and naming scheme that your FM team wants to use.

-6. Export your IMDF files:
+6. Export your IMDF file:

 A final note again, is that you can also take a DIY approach to creating IMDF files, and we will make this the subject of another blog – but as we indicated earlier it’s hard work!